mseminatore/bintools/cisc/README.md

 M/imm8 | either a memory reference or an immediate byte M/imm16 | either a memory reference or an immediate word P | I/O port number

+Below is a complete list of the instructions.

 Instruction | Description | Flags
 ----------- | ----------- | -----